makersacademy/airport_challenge/README.md

 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport

-As an air traffic controller
+As an air traffic controller  #raise error
 To ensure safety
 I want to prevent landing when the airport is full

-As the system designer
+As the system designer .  #DEFAULT_CAPACITY
 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate